fithisux/spock_corners/src/test/groovy/pizza/loverz/example7/example7.md

 what happens in __doLater__  is invisible.
 Someone can hide everything there and the test can work ok.
 You can either explode an atomic bomb there.
 No one will ever notice.

-The code is not fully tests, but testing thoroughly calls for some advanced and useful Groovy knowledge.
+The code is not fully tested, but testing thoroughly calls for some advanced and useful Groovy knowledge.

-1. The content of the clojure becaomes a full blown method
+1. The content of the clojure becomes a full blown method, consequently the method can be tested.
-2. The method can be tested
-3. The __doLater__ calls a curried version of the method
-4. Now we know what __doLater__ calls
+2. The __doLater__ calls a curried version of the method, consequently we know what __doLater__ calls

 These two scenarios reveal all the truth (And some advanced Groovy knowledge)

     def 'Deferred pizza eating is fully tested' def 'Pizza eater eats a pizza fully tested'

+Doing Spock testing is not a blind step generation, it gives you feedback on the testability of the code and makes you a Groovy maestro.